RolfHendriks/UICollectionView-Demo/README.md

 The key part was to make an efficient algorithm for creating a small image from a large photo file without loading the entire photo into memory.

-Another important trick was to customize the UI treatment for loading an image from the disk cache instead of from a remote download.
-When loaded from disk, photos use a black square as a placeholder image while loading, then animate in the photo quickly.
-This is an example of one of my favorite tricks, which is to use animations to hide performance bottlenecks.
+Another important trick I used was to customize the UI treatment for loading an image that was already downloaded.
+When loaded from disk instead of downloaded, photos use a black square as a placeholder image while loading, then animate in the photo quickly.
+This is an example of one of my favorite tricks, which is to use animations to mask performance bottlenecks.
 This blank placeholder only shows up if you scroll very quickly, and is barely noticeable.
 Have you noticed it in the above animation?
 If you look very closely, you will see that some images are slightly darker as they scroll in from the far top of the screen.
-And if you still can't see the effect - that's exactly the point.
+If you still can't see the effect - that's exactly the point.

 I use the same trick when autorotating or transitioning between list and grid views.
 The photo view fades to black, then a new view fades in.
 This is not just for visual flair, but to mask subtle split second delays from having to regenerate photos for a different size.